-The Company has given long term loan of INR 6,848.69 lakhs to Gulbarga Cement Limited and carries an interest at SBI base rate plus 1% per annum.
+The Company during earlier years, has given long term loan of INR 6,848.69 lakhs to Gulbarga Cement Limited which carries an interest at SBI base rate plus 1% per annum.
 The loan is repayable in 12 quarterly instalments along with interest accrued after expiry of 10 years from the date of loan.
 To comply with requirements of Ind AS 109, the Company has disclosed the loan given at amortised cost.
 On the date of transition to Ind AS, the difference between the loan given and fair value of the loan amounting to INR 2,067.61 lakhs is accounted as investment in GCL.
-Effective from 01.08.2019 rate of interest is changed to 5 years G-sec rate or 5 years fixed deposit rate offered by SBI whichever is higher plus 50 basis points as margin.